kEND/kEND.github.io/_posts/2020-04-29-the-one-video-on-covid-to-watch-this-week.md

 categories: life virus covid-19
 ---

+**Why would YouTube remove a video that garnered 5.3 million views in its first day?**

+I watched it and if you watch nothing else, you should watch this video in full.

+Watch the reposted original [here](https://www.bitchute.com/video/cz4czSHGNQJu/).
+If you're short on time, watch the forbidden final 17 minutes.

+## COVID-19 related

 Are you overwhelmed by Covid-19 information?
 Are you avoiding it because too much is going on in the rest of your life?

-Or maybe your like me and you might be digesting too much Covid-19 information.
+Or maybe you're like me and you might be digesting too much Covid-19 information.

 Well this is **the one video to watch this week!!**  Trust me, it's worth your time!!